dpranit/Automation-Project-Demo/README.md

-# Automation-Project-Demo
+# automation-test-cases
-Automation Project Demo - Selenium Java
+ Cliniceo Web application  - Automation Test cases written using Selenium, Java TestNG Framework is use.